9 NFL teams cancel practice in response to Blake shooting - WHIZ News

 The NHL postponed two days of playoff games.

-Three Major League Baseball games were postponed Wednesday night, and at least five more won’t be played Thursday night.
+Three Major League Baseball games were postponed Wednesday night, and seven more weren’t played Thursday night.

 Players and teams from MLS and the tennis tours also sat out competitions.